 According to Santantonio, mob leaders convened the Apalachin meeting three weeks later, on November 14, 1957, to notify other crime bosses not in attendance at the New Jersey meeting about the reasons behind Anastasia's murder.

 Santantonio implied Vito Genovese had reason to support a strike against Albert Anastasia.
 Frank Costello and Anastasia were close allies.
 Santantonio claimed that after Genovese sent Vincent Gigante to shoot Frank Costello, Costello retaliated by providing Anastasia with a $250,000 war chest to gather an army to kill Genovese.

 Suspects in the killing of Santantonio

-Ferrara suspected Santantonio had revealed to law enforcement details about the organization’s heroin trafficking network.
-He ordered Santantonio's murder to silence him and serve as a warning to others to keep quiet.
-The shooters were allegedly Angelo Meli and Joseph Farinella, while Ferrara and Nicholas Russo acted as backup shooters and waited outside the flower store in getaway vehicles.
+Ferrara suspected Santantonio revealed details about the organization’s heroin trafficking network to law enforcement.
+As a result, family leaders, including Paul Castellano, ordered Ferrara to kill Santantonio to silence him and serve as a warning to others to keep quiet.
+The shooters were allegedly Angelo Meli and Joseph Farinella, while Ferrara and Nicholas Russo acted as backups and waited outside the flower store in getaway vehicles.

 Santantonio, a Navy veteran, was buried at the Long Island National Cemetery in East Farmingdale, New York.